2017 First-Year Seminars

 Stephanie Becker, Speech, Language, Hearing

 Children have an amazing ability to learn language.
 By 12 months, infants produce their first word.
 From this entree into word learning, vocabulary growth rapidly accelerates from learning 1-2 words per day in infants and toddlers to learning 3-4 words per day in preschool children to learning 6-12 words per day in school-age children.
 How do typically developing children learn words so rapidly?
 Why do children with language impairments learn words so slowly?
 Can children easily learn more than one language at the same time?
-In this seminar, we will work together to read research articles that address these questions.
-We will then apply our understanding to generate ideas for supporting word learning.
-For example, reading a book to a child is an excellent way to support word learning but which books should you read?
-What words in the text should you focus on?
-What if you don’t have access to books or your child doesn’t like books?
-What other activities could be used to support word learning?
-We will communicate what we learn to others who struggle with these same questions (e.g., parents, teachers) through a class blog.
+In this seminar, we will apply our understanding of the literature to generate ideas for how parents, teachers, and others can support language development.

 SW 177 - Poverty & Inequality in the US: Causes, Consequences, & Solutions*